CACI-IMG/ForecasterDocs/reference/Forecasting/Model-Columns.md

 # Model Columns
-This part of the Model ribbon  on defining or removing a column’s type, as described in the following sections.
+This part of the Model ribbon lets you select the column to be forecast, as well as any inputs the model might use.

 ### Column Types
-Two types of column specification are possible in Forecaster:
+Columns can be flagged up in two ways:
--	**Input**:  Column is used as an input to the forecast model (provided inputs are permitted in the forecast model)
+-	**Input**:  Column is allowed as an input to the forecast model (provided the model in question uses inputs).
+For some models, all input columns will be used, however, for more powerful models such as *Moving Average Regression* or *Random Forest*, the models themselves will learn which of these permitted inputs are relevant, and will usually just chose a subset of these input columns.
--	**Target**:  Column to be forecasted (only one can be selected) To assign a column to a given column type, select the column name or range of columns of interest.
-Multiple columns can be selected using the `shift` key.
-The columns will turn blue is selected.
-At this point press one of the column types: Input or Target.
+-	**Target**:  Column to be forecast (only one can be selected)

+To assign a column to a given column type, select the column name or range of columns.
+(Multiple columns can be selected using the `shift` key.)
+The selected columns will turn light blue as selected.
+At this point you can select one of the column types: Input or Target.
 Once complete, the column background colour will change to reflect the colours of the column type: inputs are yellow whilst the target column is green.
 The data grid should then appear similar to that shown in Figure 35.